 The goal of programming is to promote independence, success, and well-being across activities and settings that are meaningful to the individual and their family for improved quality of life.

-League School prepares students for their future using The SCERTS Model as a framework for development of outcome-oriented curriculum, meaningful goals and objectives, and individualized programming that facilitates healthy development and, ultimately, a successful transition to adulthood.
+League School for Autism prepares students for their future using The SCERTS Model as a framework for development of outcome-oriented curriculum, meaningful goals and objectives, and individualized programming that facilitates healthy development and, ultimately, a successful transition to adulthood.

 Quick Stats (2024-25)